giridharan-veda/threatforge-physical-iot/README.md

 - Generates reviewable, evidence-backed findings
 - Supports remediation and automatically re-validates that fixes actually held

+## What is Blitz

+**Blitz** is a commercial automated red teaming and continuous assessment platform built specifically for IoT and OT environments.

+Most traditional red team tools were designed for Windows and Linux endpoints.
+They struggle with the realities of IoT — diverse protocols, constrained devices, fragile firmware, and the need for strict safety controls.
+Blitz was created to solve this gap.

+At its core, Blitz runs a controlled **12-stage closed-loop assessment lifecycle**.
+It begins by discovering devices and building real security context for each one.
+It then uses AI to generate intelligent assessment plans, enforces strict authorization before any test is allowed to run, executes only approved actions, verifies the results, stores evidence, generates findings, and can re-validate after remediation.

+Blitz is not a vulnerability scanner.
+It is not a generic AI agent that freely interacts with devices.
+It is an operational system that separates **intelligent planning** from **safe, authorized execution**.

+This design allows security teams to perform repeatable, auditable, and authorized adversary simulation against IoT and OT assets — without the operational risk that usually comes with testing these environments.

 ### How Blitz Is Different

 Most existing tools fall into one of three categories — and all of them fall short for serious IoT red teaming: